dwbrown/Markov/README.md

 each attempted transformation.
 There is a constant BREAK_AT_UID in file "work.cpp" which, if nonzero, means to call a breakpoint function after the specified attempted transformation.

+DEVELOPMENT LANGUAGE:

+The Markov program was developed using C++ for Microsoft Visual Studio version 10.
+It was ported to Ubuntu and is compiled with gcc version 4.7.2.